 Clark Refractor, Lowell Observatory.

-The original observatory building at Flagstaff, housing the 24-inch Clark telescope, at an altitude of 2,210 meters (7,180 feet) on top of a mesa known as Mars Hill, is now a National Historic Landmark.
+The original observatory building at Flagstaff, housing the 24-ih Clark telescope, at an altitude of 2,210 m (7,180 ft) on top of a mesa known as Mars Hill, is now a National Historic Landmark.
 From here Lowell sought evidence of martian canals (to support his thesis that Mars was inhabited by an intelligent, technological race) and of a ninth planet.
 The latter, subsequently named Pluto, was eventually found at the observatory by Clyde Tombaugh in 1930.
 Between 1912 and 1920, Vesto Slipher made observations of the red shifts of galaxies which helped lay the foundations for the theory of the expanding universe.
 Lowell astronomers were also the first to detect the rings of Uranus.